alanpaterson82/django-rest/README.md

 - More independent code writing, and not relying so heavily on the walkthrough projects
 - Increased functionality and an improved user experience
 - Additional features such as recipe sharing and restaurant reviews
+- Additional users stories are to be included covering each scenario across the website
+- Improved labelling and milestones on the project board

 ## RESUBMISSION